Aditya-Bani/aws_restart/README.md

 🎉 **Selamat!** Kamu telah berhasil menulis program Python pertamamu.

 ----------------------------------------------------------------
-# Working with Numeric Data Types
+# Course 2 Working with Numeric Data Types

 ## Lab overview
 Python makes it easier to do math.
 In fact, Python is a popular language among data scientists, who must analyze large amounts of data.
 In this lab, you will explore the basic data types that are used to store numeric values.